Down the Exxon Lane — 2

 The company was apprehensive that disrupted transportation might affect its access to jute bags.
 Therefore, it started exploring the possibility of using cotton bags instead.
 But the question was, would cotton bags withstand the rough and tumble during shipping and storage?

-We decided to test cotton bags, of different plies, for their strength and durability.
+We decided to test cotton bags, of different plies, for strength and durability.
 The job of testing fell to late Imtiaz Samee in the Distribution department and myself in the Marketing Services.

 We had a contraption made for the purpose, basically a large table the size and shape of a billiard table, about four feet high, with a tabletop made of two planks held together mechanically.
 With a crank of the lever attached to one end of the table, the two planks would instantly open like a trapdoor, and whatever lay on the table fell to the floor.